brajeshwar/brajeshwar.github.io/_posts/2010/2010-10-19-adobe-launches-acrobat-x.md

----
-layout: post
-title: Adobe launches Acrobat X
+# Adobe launches Acrobat X
----

 Adobe Systems India today launched a new range of its Acrobat software called <a href="http://www.adobe.com/products/acrobat.html">Acrobat X</a>.
 I was glad to be part of the launch event, in New Delhi.